← All Blogs

 3. Center for Black Equity, Washington DC

-Center for Black Equity aims to build a global network of LGBTQ+ individuals, allies, and community-based organizations dedicated to achieving equality and social justice for Black LGBTQ+ communities through Economic Equity, Health Equity, and Social Equity.
+The Center for Black Equity aims to build a global network of LGBTQ+ individuals, allies, and community-based organizations dedicated to achieving equality and social justice for Black LGBTQ+ communities through economic, health, and social Equity.

 4. LGBT+ Center Orlando Inc., Florida

-The mission of LGBT+ Center Orlando, Inc. is to promote and empower the LGBT Community and its allies through information, education, advocacy, and support.
-The Centre offers mental health counseling, free testing for STIs, HIV, and HEP C, scholarships for LGBTQ+ youth, and more through its outreach and support programs.
+LGBT+ Center Orlando, Inc. stands out as one of the best LGBT nonprofits, dedicated to empowering the community and its allies through education, advocacy, and vital support services.
+As a leading nonprofit LGBTQ organization, The Center provides mental health counseling, free testing for STIs, HIV, and Hep C, and scholarships for LGBTQ+ youth — all delivered through its far-reaching outreach and support programs.

 5. Maryland LGBT Chamber of Commerce